pingcap/docs-cn/develop/dev-guide-sample-application-java-spring-boot.md

 ### Step 5.1 Change parameters

-If you are using a TiDB Cloud Serverless Tier cluster, change the `spring.datasource.url`, `spring.datasource.username`, `spring.datasource.password` parameters in the `application.yml` (located in `src/main/resources`).
+If you are using a TiDB Serverless cluster, change the `spring.datasource.url`, `spring.datasource.username`, `spring.datasource.password` parameters in the `application.yml` (located in `src/main/resources`).

 ```yaml
 spring: